Sunny (2011 film): Remakes

 Hong Kong television series Never Dance Alone, which aired on TVB in 2014, is reportedly inspired by this movie.
 The remake is not official.

-The 2016 Mongolian film "6th Wish" was inspired by the Korean film Sunny 2011.
+The 2016 Mongolian film "6th Wish" was inspired by the film.

-A Hollywood remake of the movie was announced to be in production since 2016.
+A Hollywood remake of the movie was announced to be in production in 2016, but has yet to be made.

 A Vietnamese remake of the movie, titled Tháng Năm Rực Rỡ (Go Go Sisters) was released on 9 March 2018.
-It topped the Southeast Asian country’s box office in its opening weekend (collected 490,000 views) and received overwhelming positive feedbacks from the media, movie reviewers, and public audiences.
+It topped the Southeast Asian country’s box office in its opening weekend (collecting 490,000 views) and received overwhelming positive feedback from the media, movie reviewers, and public audiences.

 A Japanese remake of the movie, titled Sunny: Our Hearts Beat Together (Sunny: Tsuyoi Kimochi Tsuyoi Ai, lit.
 Sunny: Strong Mind Strong Love) was released on 31 August 2018.

 An Indonesian adaptation remake of the movie, titled Bebas (Glorious Days) was released on 3 October 2019.

 A Chinese remake of the movie, titled Sunny Sisters (阳光姐妹淘) was released on 11 June 2021.

 A Philippine adaptation of the movie by Viva Films was released on 10 April 2024.